mwczapski/Swagger_Codegen_3_Docker_Container/create_swagger_codegen_in_wsl_alpine.md

 ### Install NodeJS

 I am installing NodeJS because I want to run NodeJS-based stubs and use the `nodemon` server to run them.
+One can install other runtime environments for stubs that use other technologies.
+JDK 8 is already installed so Java-based stubs can be compiled and packaged but running them will require a http/servlet server of one kind or another.
+This is out of scope for this article.

 From [StackOverflow article](https://stackoverflow.com/questions/58725215/how-to-install-nodejs-v13-0-1-in-alpine3-8), in WSL Alpine terminal install latest stable version of NodeJS: